 Most colleges won’t release information about their wait lists, but a few do.
-Last year, Princeton University offered places on its wait list to 1,207 students and ended up accepting just 39 of them.
+In 2015, Princeton University offered places on its wait list to 1,207 students and ended up accepting just 39 of them.
 Johns Hopkins offered the wait-list option to 2,742 and accepted 187.
 The hyper-competitive Stanford University wait listed 1,256 students but didn’t accept a single one.

 Even some smaller schools, where chances might seem better, have daunting numbers.
-Lehigh University, which enrolled just 1,261 freshmen last year, offered space on its list to an astonishing 4,232 students—then ended up accepting none of them.
+Lehigh University, which enrolled just 1,261 freshmen in 2015, offered space on its list to an astonishing 4,232 students—then ended up accepting none of them.

 With numbers this daunting, it’s no surprise many students skip the wait list and commit to a school where they’ve already been admitted.
 If you like that school reasonably well, this may be your best strategy.
 It will save you the stress of more waiting, and allow you to bond with your future school and move on with your life.